martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 The default filter limit is 40 m/s (144 km/h), and the default station/e-mail confirmation count is two measurements.

+## Error e-mail notifications

+The E-mail section in settings contains the shared message subject and e-mail plug-in selection.
+The existing station-protection switch controls the hazard message sent after confirmed excessive wind, while Send measurement errors by e-mail independently controls technical fault notifications.

+When technical notifications are enabled, the plug-in sends an e-mail for a failed I2C bus open, PCF8583 setup or counter read, a missing or stopped RS485 Communication dependency, RS485 queue or serial failure, timeout, invalid address, function, response length or CRC, rejected implausible measurement, and an unexpected measurement-worker error.
+A valid accepted measurement, including zero wind speed, is not an error.

+The first failure starts one fault incident and sends one message immediately.
+Repeated failures belonging to the active incident do not send another message until the configurable reminder interval expires, which defaults to six hours and can be set from one to 168 hours.
+The first accepted measurement closes the incident, allowing a later independent failure to send a new immediate notification.
+Delivery failures are written to the OSPy log and Diagnostics state but cannot themselves be reported by e-mail when the selected e-mail plug-in or mail connection is unavailable.

 ## Measurement diagnostic log

 Diagnostic logging is intended for temporary troubleshooting.
 It writes bounded JSON lines to the OSPy plug-in data directory and rotates the file at approximately 1 MB.
 The diagnostic page can display, download, refresh, and delete the log.